sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_04_develop_unit_tests_xunit.md

     Notice the following updates in the Chat view and code editor:

-    - The Chat view displays a message indicating that it wants to run a command in the terminal:
+    - The agent displays status messages as it completes the requested tasks.
+The first task will be to create the folder structure in the UnitTests project.
+The agent may create the required folders, or it may pause to ask for confirmation before proceeding.

         ![Screenshot showing the Chat view in Agent mode.](./Media/m04-github-copilot-agent-mode-terminal-command-mkdir.png)